New federal COVID aid delayed after U.S. Senate Republicans insist on immigration debate - NewsBreak

 By Tuesday afternoon, McConnell had drawn a line in the sand on amendments and the process had come to a halt again.

-With Congress gone for two weeks it’s unlikely that lawmakers will make any progress toward a deal until the last week of April, when they’re scheduled to return to Washington, D.C.
+With Congress gone for two weeks it’s unlikely that lawmakers will make any progress towards a deal until the last week of April, when they’re scheduled to return to Washington, D.C.

 That will cause more headaches for federal officials as funding for several programs runs low.